nroduit/nroduit.github.io/content/tutorials/histo.en.md

 * *Channel:* With gray images only the Luminance channel is available.
 With color images, you can choose one of the following color models: RGB, HSV and HLS.
 * *Bins:* The bins are the intervals values of pixels.
 By default, this number is calculated by the max value minus the min value and cannot exceed 512.
 The value entered must be between 64 and 4096.
-* *Statistics:* Show the statistics of the histogram which allow to analyze and to compare images or image regions in a quantitative way (Pixels, Min, Max, Median, Mean, StDev, Skewness, Kurtosis, Entropy).
+* *Statistics:* Show the statistics of the histogram which allow you to analyze and to compare images or image regions in a quantitative way (Pixels, Min, Max, Median, Mean, StDev, Skewness, Kurtosis, Entropy).

 {{% notice note %}}
 The values on the x-axis represent the modality values (e.g. Hounsfield for CT) or the pixel values for some modalities such as XA or MR. If the unit of the pixel value of the modality exists, it is visible at the end of the histogram title.